adriandiazlab/igraph_proyect/tutorial.md

 ## Setting and retrieving attributes

 As mentioned above, in igraph each vertex and each edge have a numeric id from `0` upwards.
 Deleting vertices or edges can therefore cause reassignments of vertex and/or edge IDs.
 In addition to IDs, vertex and edges can have *attributes* such as a name, coordinates for plotting, metadata, and weights.
-The graph itself can have such attributes too (e.g. a name, which will show in `print` or `Graph.summary`{.interpreted-text role="meth"}).
-In a sense, every `Graph`{.interpreted-text role="class"}, vertex and edge can be used as a Python dictionary to store and retrieve these attributes.
+The graph itself can have such attributes too (e.g. a name, which will show in `print` or `Graph.summary`).
+In a sense, every `Graph`, vertex and edge can be used as a Python dictionary to store and retrieve these attributes.

 To demonstrate the use of attributes, let us create a simple social network: